sagemath/sagewiki_to_gh-2022-10-10/dev1/tornaria.md

 == Multiplying large polynomials ==

-Worked with Bill Hart on huge polynomial multiplication using multimodular method (see his [:dev1/billhart: Status Report]).
+Worked with Bill Hart on huge polynomial multiplication using multimodular method (see his [[dev1/billhart| Status Report]]).
 So far the code is twice as slow as FLINT, but uses less memory.
 For instance, I can multiply two polinomials of 1 million 960 bit coefficients each in 4 minutes in my laptop.
 FLINT would take an estimated 2 minutes, but I "only" have 2Gb of RAM in my laptop (I killed it after 10 minutes just before the OOM killer jumped in).

 == Montgomery multiplication ==